-Commercial (Contin ued)
+Commercial (Continued)

 Floor to Floor Distances

 Ground Floor to 2nd Floor Minimum 10 ft. to maximum 12 ft.

 Other Floors Minimum 9 ft. to maximum 11 ft.

 Floor to Roof

 Minimum 12 ft. to maximur Lobbies and vestibules ma

 Roof

-Pitched Roofs Permitted where the eaves are at least 20 ft. fr the ground
+Pitched Roofs Permitted where the eaves are at least 20 ft. from the ground

 Minimum 4:12

 Maximum 12:12

 Flat Roof Flat roofs shall have a 42 in. (minimum height) parapet.
 A parapet may exceed the maximum floor to roof height.

 Projection and Recesses 5

-Features that are at least & required setback or over a ft. above sidewalk may project up to 6 ft. into a public sidewalk.
+Features that are at least 8 ft. above sidewalk may project up to 6 ft. into a required setback or over a public sidewalk.

 Off-Street Parking

 Front Yard Permitted

 Side and Rear Yard Permitted